sminnee/salad/README.md

 Currently salad works with the following browsers.

- * Firefox 3.5
+ * Firefox 3.5 / 3.6
- * Safari
+ * Safari (unsure of version limits)
+ * IE (unsure of version limits)

-It has been tested on OS X only; Windows and IE support coming soon!
+It has been tested on OS X and Windows only.

 ## DEVELOPERS